 Formerly working with kids in afterschool programs throughout San Diego, Andre has been a full-time Pastor since 2014, giving back to the local community and also serving in missions around the world.

-Co-founder Ken Hudson has been in the education field for over thirty years, with experience at every level from children of preschool age to teaching adult classes.
-For twenty-three years, he taught, coached, and traveled the world for the Department of Defense Dependent School System.
-During this period Ken lived in Korea, Italy, Spain, and Japan while traveling to many other countries world-wide.
+Co-founder Ken Hudson has been in the education field for more than 30 years, with experience at every level from children of preschool age to teaching adult classes.
+For 23 years, he taught, coached, and traveled the world for the Department of Defense Dependent School System.
+During this period Ken lived in Korea, Italy, Spain, and Japan while traveling to many other countries worldwide.
 During his career, Ken has served as athletic director, interim principal/administrator, Director of Christian Education and Dean of Education.
 All these experiences brought him to the doorstep of The Olivia Hudson Foundation.

 Ryan Dillon brings a wealth of experience and entrepreneurial skills to the foundation.
-A former basketball standout at Cal State Fullerton and Azusa Pacific University, while majoring in business administration/sociology, have all helped Ryan develop his people skills.
+A former basketball standout at Cal State Fullerton and Azusa Pacific University, Ryan majored in business administration and sociology, and developed his people skills.
 Ryan spent three years as the assistant basketball coach at San Diego Christian College before being promoted to Associate Athletic Director of the school.
-He served in this position and directed the athletic programs to the best over-all success in school history.
+He served in this position and directed the athletic programs to the best overall success in school history.
 Since leaving this position in 2013, Ryan and his partners started Teras Marketing LLC where he is the Vice President of Business Development.
-Ryan has already been instrumental in bringing thousands of dollars to the foundation and he is looking forward to future endeavors as a board member.
+Ryan has already been instrumental in bringing thousands of dollars to OHF, and he is looking forward to future endeavors as a board member.